-- All partners' websites will disseminate NECTAR results - Dissemination of pilots, which will be managed mainly through local network of partners described in detail in tasks of WP5. - A final conference for the dissemination of the main project results.
+- Public engagement events organised to raise awareness of NECTAR and to maximise engagement of relevant stakeholders at pilot sites - Promotion of project at relevant existing events organised by the Project Partners and their associates.
+Each partner is expected to present NECTAR at least at one relevant event (conference, workshop, seminar, meeting with relevant stakeholders). - Dissemination of pilots, which will be managed mainly through local network of partners described in detail in tasks of WP5. - A final conference for the dissemination of the main project results.
 The objective of the event is to share the results of the project and pave way towards strengthening the network for further update and adoption of the curriculum.
-The event will target European stakeholders and decision makers, VET providers and sector stakeholders (min 50 participants). - The final conference will also be used to identify and agree Twinning partnerships across regions outside the project that are will in adopt the Curriculum and replicate the project results, after the project ends
+The event will target European stakeholders and decision makers, VET providers and sector stakeholders (min 50 participants).

+The final conference will also be used to identify and agree Twinning partnerships across regions outside the project that are will in adopt the Curriculum and replicate the project results, after the project ends

 This Interim Report reviews the dissemination and communication activities undertaken in the first 18 months.
-It also reflects on lessons learnt to improve dissemination and communication activities for the remainder of the project, particularly for ensuring the key exploitation results contribute to the sustainable and long-term impact from the project after it ends.
+It also reflects on lessons learnt to improve dissemination and communication activities for the remainder of the project, particularly for ensuring the key exploitation results contribute to the sustainable and log term impact from the project after it ends.